-The main focus on this Pilot Program will be in serving existing Adult High School, GED, and Jail Program students.
-However, the intent is also to attract new potential students as stated under the Outreach Worker functions.
+The main focus on this Pilot Program will be in serving existing all noncredit students.
+It will also attempt to recruit and attract new potential students as stated under the Outreach Worker functions by offering with the assistance of potential employment once they enrolled in classes.

-5. Alignment
+5. Alignment \